joaquimrocha/radosfs/doc/use.md

 Files are represented by the File class which, as mentioned before, derives from FsObj, sharing a part of its interface with Dir.

-The File class is used for the common file operations in RadosFs, creating/removing, writing, reading, truncating, etc.
+The File class is used for the common file operations in *libradosfs*, creating/removing, writing, reading, truncating, etc.

 \subsubsection usefileinstancing Instanciating a File object